JcDenis/commentNotifications/README.md

 First install _commentNotifications_, manualy from a zip package or from Dotaddict repository.
 (See Dotclear's documentation to know how do this)

 ## LINKS

  * License : [GNU GPL v2](https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html)
  * Source & contribution : [GitHub Page](https://github.com/JcDenis/commentNotifications)
  * Packages & details : [Dotaddict Page](https://plugins.dotaddict.org/dc2/details/commentNotifications)

+## NOTE

+I (JcDenis) am no longer supported this plugin.
+You can use plugins dmLastComments and notifyMe to do the same.
+Or you can fork this repository and update this plugin.

 ## CONTRIBUTORS